fetchrobotics/docs/source/computer.rst

 ps4joy      driver for PS4 robot joystick over bluetooth
 =========== ===========================================

-Services can be restart with the ``service`` command.
+Services can be restarted with the ``service`` command.
 For instance, to restart the robot drivers:

 ::

-    >sudo service robot stop
+    > sudo service robot stop
-    >sudo service robot start
+    > sudo service robot start

-Since the roscore runs independently of the drivers, the drivers can be restarted without having to restart remote instances of RViz or similar ROS tools.
+Since roscore runs independently of the drivers, the drivers can be restarted without having to restart remote instances of RViz or similar ROS tools.
 Note that this also means the parameter server will not be reset when restarting the drivers, and so a roscore restart may be required